These local performers regularly rotate to perform in Tablao shows and events in Victoria.

 A Quiet Flamenco created by Rosanna Terraciano.
 She has collaborated on a couple of flamenco films for the Victoria Flamenco Festival, directed and performed live in Alma de España’s production Familia for the Vancouver International Flamenco Festival in 2021, and most recently, staged and performed in For The Love of Flamenco, the opening show for the Victoria Flamenco Festival’s 10th anniversary.
 Currently, Veronica’s energies are going towards establishing a Flamenco Tablao every last Sunday of the month for flamenco artists to work their craft performing on a regular basis for audiences to enjoy the flamenco experience.

 GARETH OWEN is a world-class flamenco guitarist based in Victoria, B.C.
 He has shared the stage with international flamenco guitarists Jesus Álvarez and Gaspar Rodriguez Roman, and has accompanied many international artists from Spain & United States including collaborations with Canadian artists.
 Gareth has recorded two albums, Gareth Owen Flamenco Guitar and El Cobre.
 He has also appeared on Alma de España’s CD, Flamenco Live.
-His third CD is currently in production and will be released later this year.
 He has performed solo concerts in Calgary, Victoria and Haida Gwaii, as well as flamenco tablao performances in Vancouver’s Chai Lounge & Kino, and in Jerez de la Frontera, Spain, Tablao El Laga.
 He has performed in both Toronto and Vancouver International Flamenco Festivals, Dawson City Music Festival, Victoria Flamenco Festival including flamenco productions Café de Chinitas in Vancouver, and Alma de España’s Recuerdos and Pasajes in Victoria.
-In 2015, he performed a solo concert with guest artist from Spain, Coral de los Reyes.
-Recently, Gareth performed in Maria Bermudez’s Sonidos Gitanos Convivencia at El Portal Theatre in Los Angeles.
+In 2015, he performed a solo concert with guest artist from Spain, Coral de los Reyes in Victoria, and in 2017 for Maria Bermudez’s Sonidos Gitanos Convivencia at El Portal Theatre in Los Angeles.
 Recently, Gareth has performed in a short flamenco film for the Victoria Virtual Flamenco Festival and the stage production of Alma de España’s Familia live for the Vancouver International Flamenco Festival.